zegevlier/todo/readme.md

 ## Plans

-- fix 404 page not working when deployed
-- add 404 page to read only
-- recents 404 bugfix
 - fix alignment of status indicator on small devices
 - redesign add and remove button
 - communicate more clearly that you can edit and reorder entries